+PASSAIC COUNTY TE CHNICAL-VOCATIONAL SCHOOLS PURCHASING MANUAL
-ANYTOWN PUBLIC SCHOOLS

-Office of the Superintendent
+Sample ANYTOWN PUBLIC SCHOOLS Office of the Superintendent Address City, State, Zip Sample

-Address

-City, State, Zip

-TO: All Vendors
+TO: All Vendors Date:

-Date:

 UNAUTHORIZED ORDERS

 Official Notification

-Authorized Purchases

-The Board of Education only recognizes purchases made through the approved purchase order process.
-All purchases made by the Board of Education require:
+of Education require: s purchases made through the approved purchase o Purchase Order; rder process.
+All purchases made by the Board

-- ➤ Written Purchase Order:

-- Purchase Order Number; and an

-- Authorized Signature (Purchasing Agent)
+e Order Number; and an red Signature (Purchasing Agent)

 Unauthorized Purchases

-Any Board of Education employee who orders and/or receives any materials, supplies or services without first going through the approved purchase order process has made an unauthorized purchase.
+Any Board of Education employee who approved purchase order process has orders and/or receives any materials, supplies or se made an unauthorized purchase. ervices without first going through the

 Vendors' Responsibility

-Do NOT Honor Requests!
+• Do NOT Honor Requests!

-Vendors are not to honor or accept any requests for goods or services unless the vendor receives a written purchase order with an authorized signature and a purchase order number.
+r accept any requests for goods or services unless the d a purchase order number. e vendor receives a written purchase order with

-• Contact the Business Office!
-Please alertauthorized purchase order. at if any Board employee attempts to place an order without an • You will NOT Get Paid!
-The Board of Education will n ot be held respon nsible for any unauthorized orders or unauthorized purchases.
+Contact the Business Office 9!

+Please alert authorized purchase order. , , , ee attempts to place an order without an

+• You will NOT Get Paid!

+The Board of Education wil I not be held responsible for any unauthorized orders s or unauthorized purchases.

 Authorized Signatures

-The Board of Education will only recognize purch nase orders signed by:
+The Board of Education will only recog nize purchase orders signed by:

-School Business Administrator
+School Business Administrato r

 (Appendix E)

+୶ FEDERAL CONTRACTS ୶